Berkeley-CS61B/website-sp24/projects/proj2b/index.md

   java”, or “Collection methods java”, etc).
 - Given a collection of things, how do you sort them?
 (Hint: Google how to sort the collection that you’re using)

-{% include alert.html type="warning" content="
+{: .warning}
-Also, a reminder from proj2a: Deeply nested generics are a warning sign that you are doing something too complicated.
+>Also, a reminder from proj2a: Deeply nested generics are a warning sign that you are doing something too complicated.
-Either find a simpler way or create a helper class to help manage the complexity.
-For example, if you find yourself trying to use something like Map<Set<Set<..., you have started a walk down an unnecessarily difficult path.
+>Either find a simpler way or create a helper class to help manage the complexity.
+For example, if you find yourself
-" %}

-{% include alert.html type="warning" content="
+>trying to use something like Map<Set<Set<..., you have started a walk down an unnecessarily difficult path.

+{: .warning}
-As usual, if you have a design that is painful and with which you cannot make progress, don't be afraid to delete your existing instance variables and try again.
+>As usual, if you have a design that is painful and with which you cannot make progress, don't be afraid to delete your
+>existing instance variables and try again.
 The hard part of this project is the design, not the programming.
+You can
-You can always use git to recover your old design if you decide you actually liked it.
+>always use git to recover your old design if you decide you actually liked it.
-" %}

 ## Handling Lists of Words